-"For this particular journey, will your main method of transport (by distance) be vehicle, walking, cycle, scooter, bus or train?"
-If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+• Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
 If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "cycle" then record as a pedal cycle departure.
 If the answer is "scooter" then record as a scooter departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart the site together.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart from the site together.
 Special Conditions None